Release Date

 Source Material: Dune Messiah

 The film adapts Frank Herbert's second Dune novel, published in 1969.
 Where the first book follows Paul Atreides' rise to power on Arrakis, the sequel is a sharp deconstruction of that same power.
-Set twelve years after Paul's victory, it examines the consequences of the jihad fought in his name, the political forces conspiring against him, and the personal costs of being a messiah.
-Herbert described the book as a deliberate warning against hero worship and charismatic leaders — a theme that runs directly counter to a conventional triumphant sequel.
-That tension is what makes it compelling source material.
+While the novel is set twelve years after Paul's victory, Villeneuve's film adaptation extends this timeline, taking place nearly two decades after the events of Dune: Part Two.
+It examines the consequences of the jihad fought in his name, the political forces conspiring against him, and the personal costs of being a messiah.
+Herbert described the book as a deliberate warning against hero worship, which Villeneuve aims to capture faithfully on screen.

 Production